 As part of the intake process, you'll meet with your naturopathic oncology provider, who will review your history and make integrative treatment recommendations that may include:

 - Dietary supplements

 - Botanical and herbal medicines

 - Homeopathic remedies, mainly involving plant extracts and minerals that gently strengthen the body's healing and immune response

 - Physical therapy and exercise therapy, including massage and other gentle techniques applied to deep muscles and joints for therapeutic purposes

-- Lifestyle counseling.
-Many medical conditions can be treated with foods and nutritional supplements, with fewer complications and side effects.
+- Lifestyle counseling on managing certain medical conditions with foods and nutritional supplements to reduce complications and side effects

-- Acupuncture.
-Some of our naturopathic oncology providers also provide acupuncture therapies.
+- Acupuncture provided by some of our naturopathic oncology providers

 The naturopathic medicine team at Southwestern

 Katherine Anderson, N.D., F.A.B.N.O., Chief of the Division of Naturopathic Medicine at CTCA, leads the naturopathic medicine team at CTCA at Southwestern Regional Medical Center (Southwestern).
 The team is comprised of experienced naturopathic clinicians, each with a Doctor of Naturopathic Medicine degree from a doctoral-level program accredited by the Council on Naturopathic Medical Education.